Scalp Cooling (Scalp Hypothermia)

 When things are cold, they get smaller (constrict), or tighten.
 Cooling the scalp during treatment constricts the blood vessels that go to your scalp.
 This lessens how much chemotherapy gets to your scalp and into the hair cells.
 If the chemotherapy does not get to your scalp and hair cells, you may have less alopecia.

-Who can use scalp cooling?
+Who should not use scalp cooling?

-The most common use of scalp cooling is with patients who have breast or ovarian cancer.
 You are not able to use scalp cooling if:

 • You have a blood cancer, like leukemia or lymphoma.